Welcome to the tax declaration guide! This entry is the intro to a complete, step-by-step, English guide on how to file taxes in Switzerland.

 - The online tool can automatically populate financial data from an official database.
 This database is maintained by the Swiss tax authorities.
-Auto-population can be extremely useful and time-saving.
+Auto-population is extremely useful and saves a lot of time.
 Just picture the pain of manually fetching info at year-end.
-Stock prices, exchange rates, ex-dividend dates, dividend yields etc. You don’t want to go through that.
-The online tool makes your life easier
+Stock prices, exchange rates, ex-dividend dates, dividend yields etc. You don’t want to go through that

-- With the online tool, you can easily use real time translators while filing your taxes.
+- With the online tool, you can easily use live translators while filing your taxes.
 For example the one built in Google Chrome.
-This can be a life saver if you’re not a native German speaker.
-Legal terms in a foreign language are complex.
-Auto-translation is definitely much handier than manually typing over mile-long German words from the physical forms
+This can be a life saver if you’re not a native German speaker

 Getting started with ZHprivateTax